irgroup-classrooms/dis08-2021/assignments.md

 3. Extend your program to count the distinct (unique) genre names.
 4. Next, find how many entries in the disney plus catalog belong to each of the genres.
 Save the genres and corresponding counts in a dictionary.
 5. Write the results in a new CSV file that contains the genres and the counts.
-6. Count, save in a dictionary and export as a csv the occurances of the terms "Disney" and "Marvel" in the column description.
+6. Count, save in a dictionary and export as a CSV the occurences of the terms "Disney" and "Marvel" in the column "description".
 Think about different name variations (like uppercase, etc.).

 Commit your Python program and the resulting CSV files.